 - Big Bad Duumvirate: One of the two main Season 3 Imperial villains alongside Thrawn, with Tarkin as the Greater-Scope Villain and their main subordinates being Kallus and Konstantine.
 By Season 4 though, she is nothing more than a puppet governor under Thrawn.

 - Bitch in Sheep's Clothing: The first book of Servants of the Empire shows her as friendly and conversational.
-Later books reveal that she's been approving questionable acts like keeping a massacre in Westhills hush-hush, and Season 3 has her finally debut, showing that she definitely isn't a nice lady.
+Later books reveal that she's been approving questionable acts like keeping a massacre in Westhills hush-hush, and Season 3 has her finally appear in the show proper, showing that she definitely isn't a nice lady.
 Thrawn reveals that she found returning to Lothal boring and irritating.

 - Bond Villain Stupidity: In "Zero Hour", Kallus taunts her and she orders him thrown out the airlock.
 This was a huge mistake, because had she ordered him executed where he stood, Kallus wouldn't have fought his way out while being dragged to the airlock.